Unlock High-Fidelity Simulations and Reconstructions for Robotics and AV with NVIDIA and Voxel51

 But a bigger challenge remains: over 50% of these simulations end up unusable because of bad input data – slowing teams and wasting millions in compute costs.

-FiftyOne Physical AI Workbench—a standardized data engine that provides turnkey access to NVIDIA neural reconstruction and generative AI models.
-Integrated with Omniverse and Cosmos, the Physical AI Workbench transforms raw multimodal sensor data processing into high-fidelity simulation-ready datasets.
-Teams can then create, test, and augment physical AI systems with unprecedented speed and realism.
+In this post, we highlight how FiftyOne Physical AI Workbench —a standardized data engine that provides turnkey access to NVIDIA neural reconstruction and generative AI models – transforms multimodal sensor data processing into high-fidelity AV and robotics simulation-ready datasets.
+Integrated with Omniverse NuRec and Cosmos WFMs, the workbench enables teams to create, test, and augment physical AI systems with unprecedented speed and realism.

 Developing reliable physical AI systems requires teaching machines to understand and act within the physical world, a challenge far more complex than anything faced in traditional AI domains.
 These systems process petabytes of multimodal sensor data, which includes inputs from multiple sources: camera feeds, LiDAR point clouds, radar, IMU sensors, and geolocation.
 We're talking about 1000x more data than typical large language model (LLM) applications.